ARION Development: pre-elite and U23

 The Cross Training

 Along with the water meters, the ARION program incorporates a lot of cross training.
 Most cross training sessions are done on the afternoons and weekends and include running, biking, erging, lifting, and hiking.
 Saratoga Springs is just outside the Adirondack Park and has very easy access to fantastic country riding and running through farm land as well as hiking the peaks of the Adirondacks.
 It is encouraged that the time spent in Saratoga includes outdoor athletic adventures off the water as well as on.
 For the lifting, ARION collaborates with Saratoga Peak Performance for lifting and those sessions are coached by Bryan Briddell - a highly regarded trainer in the upstate NY area.
-Follow "The Training" link above in the blue bar to see more information regarding training with ARION.
+Follow "The Training" link above in the navigation bar to see more information regarding training with ARION.